angelwingscomms/apexlinks/aw/notes.md

 ## New Theme Requirements

-- Update layout components to use new elegant gold glassmorphism design
-- Add animated golden gradient background to hero section
-- Implement refined floating particles with blue and gold accents
-- Update all buttons and UI components to use glass-blue and glass-gold styles
 - Create sophisticated imagery with warm gold tones and blue accents
 - Add premium font pairings for an upscale feel
-- Ensure consistent golden accents throughout all pages